Derived category and ACM bundles of moduli space of vector bundles on a curve: Cohomology via wall-crossing of derived category

 \subsection{Weight computation}

-Recall that all $\rM(r, L, \ba)$ are constructed by GIT and they are connected by the variation of GIT (Section \ref{ssec:VGIT}).
-Furthermore, for any simple wall-crossing, the technical assumptions we made in Section \ref{ssec:VGITderivedcategory} hold.
-In this section, we compute the $\lambda_{-}$-weight $\mathrm{wt}_{\lambda_{-}}F$ for every line bundle $F$ and each simple wall.
+All $\rM(r, L, \ba)$ are constructed by GIT and they are connected by the variation of GIT (Section \ref{ssec:GITconstruction}).
+For any simple wall-crossing, the technical assumptions we made in Section \ref{ssec:VGITderivedcategory} hold.
+In this section, we compute the $\lambda_{-}$-weight $\mathrm{wt}_{\lambda_{-}}F$ for every line bundle $F$ and each simple wall that occurs during the diagonal and nearly diagonal wall-crossings.

 Take a wall $\Delta(s, e, \bn)$ and pick a general weight $\ba = (a_{1}, a_{2}) \in \Delta(s, e, \bn)$.
-Let $A_{0}$ be an ample divisor associated to $\ba$.
-Then $\widetilde{R}^{ss}(A_{0})\git \SL_{\chi} \cong \rM(r, L, \ba)$.
+Let $A$ be an ample divisor associated to $\ba$.
+Then $\widetilde{R}^{ss}(A)\git \SL_{\chi} \cong \rM(r, L, \ba)$.
 For two nearby weights $\ba_{\pm}:= (a \pm \epsilon, a \pm \epsilon)$, let $A_{\pm}$ be a line bundle such that $\rM(r, L, \ba_{\pm}) \cong \widetilde{R}^{s}(A_{\pm})\git \SL_{\chi}$.

-\begin{proposition} Let $\Delta(s, e,\bn)$ be a simple wall, $\ba \in \Delta(s, e, \bn)$, and $A_{0}$ be an associated line bundle.
+\begin{proposition} Let $\Delta(s, e,\bn)$ be a simple wall, $\ba \in \Delta(s, e, \bn)$, and $A$ be an associated line bundle.
 Let $\lambda_{-}$ be the one-parameter subgroup associated to the stratum $S_{-} := \widetilde{R}^{ss}(L_{0}) \setminus \widetilde{R}^{s}(L_{-})$.
 Over the $\lambda_{-}$-fixed locus $Z \subset S_{-}$,

 \end{proposition}

 \begin{proof} A general point in $Z$ parametrizes a pair